 For example, in Algeria, ISPs are required to monitor their users’ online activity, with residents potentially facing criminal charges for posting certain content online.

 In Bulgaria, the government requests that ISPs provide real-time access to the internet traffic of their users.
 And in Qatar, ISPs are mandated to block specific sites, including those that publish obscene content.

-- 5 Will my ISP be able to see that I’m using a VPN?
+Can my ISP see I’m using a VPN?